Riven Build Guide by BreakTheMeta

 Wind Slash - The second part of Riven's R, she unleashes a wave of energy in a cone, dealing physical damage to all enemies hit, increased by 2.67% for every 1% of the target's missing health.
 The maximum damage increase is 200% when the target is missing 75% of its health.
 Save it until the enemy is at lower health to get the most damage out of it or use it if the duration of your ult is going to run out.

-Oracle Alteration I love this item, it's amazing on Riven.
+Oracle Lens I love this item, it's amazing on Riven.
 Her mobility allows her to sweep a huge area which allows your team to clear plenty of wards.

-Face of the Mountain and Locket of the Iron Solari are easily my favorite two items to build.
-Granting 10% coooldown each, they both also provide shields.
+face of the mountain and Locket of the Iron Solari are easily my favorite two items to build.
+Granting 10% coooldown each(Locket no longer gives 10% cooldown.
+Core build and build order may need to be changed.) , they both also provide shields.
 Face of the Mountain will shield an ally for about 250 damage late game and Locket will shield all nearby allies for an additional 250-270 late game as well.

 Dead Man's Plate adds even more mobility to your kit while also giving you the ability to slow a target, great purchase if you're in need of armor and would like increased mobility and some damage.